KwameTaylor/kwames-zillow-zestimates-error-control/README.md

 **Pipeline iteration 3 (to-do list):**
 - [x] remove outliers with isolation forest
-- [ ] make cluster_area into dummy variables
+- [ ] turn cluster_area into dummy variables (i.e. is_cluster_area_1, is_cluster_area_2, etc.)
 - [ ] change statistical test to be better regarding the distribution of years
-- [ ] turn cluster_area into dummy variables (i.e. is_cluster_area_1, is_cluster_area_2, etc.)
 - [ ] takeaways and conclusions on how where to focus efforts to reduce log error
 - [ ] read my notes
 - [ ] read the project specs